 Bugleweed lowers thyroid hormone activity and increases iodine absorption and availability.

-Motherwort calms rapid heartbeat and helps an overactive thyroid without altering normal thyroid function.
+Motherwort offers a calming effect which helps in the natural healing of an overactive thyroid without altering normal thyroid function.

-Lemon Balm is an antidote to stress and helps with symptoms of anxiety and sleep disorder.
+Lemon Balm has been used since antiquity as an antidote to stress and helps with symptoms of anxiety and sleep disorder.

-Rehmannia Root fortifies against the effects of stress; used for treating hormonal disorders including thyroid imbalance.
+Rehmannia Root is an adaptogen which fortifies against the effects of stress and is used in naturopathic practice for hormonal disorders.

 Give by mouth or add to food: